yceruto/breadcrumbs-bundle/README.md

 ### Customize the breadcrumbs template

 By default the breadcrumbs is rendered through `@Breadcrumbs/breadcrumbs/breadcrumbs.html.twig` template.
-You can override the default template named `breadcrumbs.html.twig` creating `app/Resources/views/breadcrumbs/breadcrumbs.html.twig` file in your project structure.
+You can override the default template creating your `app/Resources/views/breadcrumbs/breadcrumbs.html.twig` template in your project structure.

 ```twig
 {# app/Resources/views/breadcrumbs/breadcrumbs.html.twig #}